Superconductivity from the Slater mode: Application to KTaO3 heterostructures: estimate

 \section{$\omega(0)$ estimate}

 This follows the argumentation of Ref.~\cite{liu2}.
-The presence of a finite $n_{2D}$ leads to screening and so a reduction of the dielectric constant $\epsilon$, which in turn enhances $\omega_0$ via the Lyddane-Sachs-Teller relation $\omega^2(0) \propto 1/\epsilon$.
-We first need to know the electric field dependence of $\epsilon$ which we derive from field-dependent Raman studies of KTO \cite{fleury}.
+The presence of a finite $n_{2D}$ leads to screening and so a reduction of the dielectric constant $\epsilon$, which in turn enhances $\omega_0$ via the Lyddane-Sachs-Teller relation $\omega^2(0) \propto 1/\epsilon$, as has been seen in experiments on bulk samples (the longitudinal mode remains at much higher frequencies).
+To proceed, we first need to know the electric field dependence of $\epsilon$ which we derive from field-dependent Raman studies of KTO \cite{fleury}.
 From that work, we take the relative dielectric function to be $\epsilon(E) = 4500/(1+bE)$ where $b=8 \times 10^7$ ($E$ in V/m).
 To determined the relevant `average' field $F$, we follow Ref.~\cite{ueno-STO} where a triangular confining potential was assumed along $z$ (the normal to the interface) with the dielectric function integrated in field up to $F$.
 That is $en_{2D} = 2 \int_0^F \epsilon_0 \epsilon(E) dE$ where $\epsilon_0$=8.854 pF/m.
 For $n_{2D}=10^{14}cm^{-2}$, $\epsilon(F)$ is reduced from 4500 to 897, resulting in an $\omega_0$=5.6 meV.